ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_plot.md

 Create a Layup Mapping Plot object.

 * **Parameters:**
-  - name: Name of the plot
+  - name: Name of the plot.
-  - id: ID for the plot
+  - id: ID for the plot.
   - data_scope: Object(s) defining the scope for which data is computed and returned.
-Applicable are: Imported Solid Model
+Applicable are: Imported Solid Model.
   - ply_wise: True or False (default).
 Decides whether to return the thickness of the individual plies or of the whole stack of plies present at an element.
   - show_on_solids: True or False (default).
 Whether to show the results on the shell or solid model (if present).
   - component: Specifies the active component
-  - show_on_solids: Whether to show the values of the solid element or not
+  - show_on_solids: Whether to show the values of the solid element or not.
-  - active: Whether the plot is active or not
+  - active: Whether the plot is active or not.
 * **Returns:**
-  the plot object
+  the plot object.

 **Example:**
   Create a thickness plot with Data Scope set to Element Set “All_Elements” in ply_wise mode: